 Panama City, FL 32401-1058

 If you live in the area and wish to hand deliver these items, our office is located at:

 If you do not hear from us within 8-10 working days, you can consider that we found no problems with your application for exemption.
 We must verify your employment and training, which sometimes can take several weeks.
 After the verifications have been done, if you qualify for an exemption, we will enter your approval into the FDLE computer system.
 We will then send you a Form 76 by certified mail officially granting your exemption and allowing you to enroll in the Review Course and sit for the State Exam.

 NOTE: Once you receive the certified letter you must complete the required proficiency demonstration or Review Course and pass the state exam within 12 months.
 If you fail to complete these requirements in the 12 month time

 period, and you still meet the basic requirements to be granted an exemption, you will be required to apply for another exemption and pay all the fees again.
-The state exam is NOT offered as part of the Review Course, it is given at a different location and time by the Florida Department of Law Enforcement.
-You can obtain information about test dates and locations and register for the exam at this website http://www.fdle.state.fl.us/cjst/exam/
+The state exam is NOT offered as part of the Review Course, it is given at different locations.

 If you have any questions or need further assistance you can contact us at: